sergev/gisp/README.md

 # gisp

 `gisp` is a minimal Scheme-inspired interpreter written in Go.
-It embraces a simple type system, lexical scoping, macros, and first-class continuations while keeping the language concise and approachable.
-On top of the original S-expression syntax, gisp now includes **Gisp**, a Go-like language that compiles into the same Scheme semantics (tail calls, macros, continuations).
+It offers a simple type system, lexical scoping, macros, and first-class continuations while keeping the language approachable.
+Alongside the traditional S-expression syntax, the project ships with **Gisp**, a Go-flavoured surface language that compiles down to the same Scheme semantics (tail calls, macros, continuations).

 The project intentionally favors clarity over strict Scheme compatibility: standard procedures use explicit names (`list`, `append`, `call/cc`, etc.), but the runtime behaviour follows familiar Lisp